GiorgiGrigolia06/GiorgiGrigolia06/README.md

 ## 📝 About
 <p>
-  🙋‍♂️👋 Hey there, I'm Giorgi, an <span style="color: #FF5733;">Android Developer</span> with a passion for creating outstanding digital experiences 📱✨ My journey led me from social media to coding 9 months ago.
+  🙋‍♂️👋 Hey there, I'm Giorgi, an <font color="#FF5733">Android Developer</font> with a passion for creating outstanding digital experiences 📱✨ My journey led me from social media to coding 9 months ago.
 Right now, I'm deeply engaged in the world of Android 🤖📚, learning about Android SDK, Kotlin, and the art of building polished apps 🎩✨
 </p>

 <p>